 - Run the installer on the newest version available (2.0b2 or above?)

 - Go to System Preferences –> Sound –> Output and select Soundflower (2ch) as the output device.

 - Launch /Applications/Utilities/Audio Midi Setup

-- Select Soundflower (2ch) and enable it to Use this device for sound output and Play alerts and sound effects through this device
+- Select Soundflower (2ch) in the left column and right click, then enable it to Use this device for sound output and Play alerts and sound effects through this device

 - Click the + in the lower left corner and create a new Multi-Output Device